SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Unfortunately, identity theft is far more common than most people think.
 It’s estimated that approximately 10 million Americans succumb to the rising threat year after year.
 However, there’s really no way of knowing the true number of identity theft incidents, as many victims don’t report their experience to the authorities.
 This means the real number of identity theft crimes in America might be reaching well beyond 10 million.
 The bottom line: identity theft is all-too-common.

-According to the findings of the National Criminal Justice Reference Service, the most common type of identity theft is government documents and benefits fraud.
+According to the findings of the National Criminal Justice Reference Service, the most common type of identity theft is government documents and benefits fraud2.
 This accounts for 34% of all reported cases.
 After that, credit card fraud isn’t far behind, making up 17% of cases.
 Phone and utilities fraud is the third most common type of identity theft (14%), followed by bank fraud (8%) and employment related fraud (6%), with loan fraud bringing up the rear (4%).

 Sure enough, if your identity is stolen, you’ll find out sooner or later.
 Hopefully it’s sooner, as this gives you time to cancel credit cards, alert credit bureaus, and take other necessary steps to mitigate damage.
 Here are a few ways you might find out your identity is stolen: